christopherhuntley/BUAN5405-docs/Syllabus.md

 ## Instructor
 Christopher L. Huntley
 Fairfield Dolan, Room 205E
-Email: chuntley@fairfield.edu
+Email: chuntley@fairfield.edu (please use Slack if possible; see below)

 ## Office Hours
-  * Mondays, Wednesdays, and Thursdays 7:00-9:00pm.
-A Zoom link is posted in the class Slack channel.
+  * We will have three (optional but *highly* recommended) Sunday night workshops, as indicated in the course schedule.
+Zoom links will posted in the class Slack channel.
   * Other times are by appointment only.
-However, use the class Slack channel for general inquiries.
+However, use the class Slack channel for general inquiries or to schedule Zoom calls.

 ## Resources
 * **Textbook:** Python for Everybody: Exploring Data in Python 3, by Charles R. Severance, available [here](https://www.py4e.com/).
 The PDF, HTML, and Kindle versions are free.
 * **Online Tutorials:** [Data Camp’s Online Python Courses](https://www.datacamp.com)
-* **Software:** [Google Colab](https://colab.research.google.com/) (programming environment), git/[GitHub](https://github.com/) (source code management), and Google Drive (https://drive.google.com) (collaborative work)
+* **Software:** [Google Colab](https://colab.research.google.com/) (programming environment) and Google Drive (https://drive.google.com) (collaborative work) using your @student.fairfield.edu account.
-* **Hardware:** While the software tools are online, you will eventually want a professional-grade laptop for subsequent analytics courses.
-Ask for suggestions if needed.
+* **Hardware:** While the software tools are online, you may eventually want a professional-grade computer for subsequent analytics courses.
+Ask on Slack for suggestions.
 * **Websites:**
     * Class documents (including this syllabus) are in [Dr. Huntley's GitHub repository](https://github.com/christopherhuntley/buan5405-docs).
-    * Programming assignments are posted and managed in GitHub Classroom.
+    * Programming assignments are posted and managed in Googgle Classroom.
     * Class communications will be via [Slack at fairfield-dolan.slack.com](Slack.md).
     * [DataCamp](https://datacamp.com) exercises will be used to complement the class lessons.
     * The official [Python 3 Documentation](https://docs.python.org/3/index.html) covers the Python language and all built-in libraries.
 When in doubt, [RTFM](https://en.wikipedia.org/wiki/RTFM)